krosenfeld7/render-app/README.md

 }
 ```

 The `stat_types` field specifies the different actions that the app should track if `enable_stat_tracking` is enabled.
-At the end of execution, the app will output how many times each action happended.
+At the end of execution, the app will output how many times each action occurred.

 The `time_types` field specifies the different actions that the app should track if `enable_time_tracking` is enabled.
 At the end of execution, the app will output how long the app spent in each area of the code performing each action.
 This is useful for debugging and finding where the app is spending most of its time.